-There is a portable way to have arbitrary text in character strings (only) in your R code, which is to supply them in Unicode as '\uxxxx' escapes (or, rarely needed except for emojis, '\uxxxxxxxx' escapes).
+There is a portable way to have arbitrary text in character strings (only) in your R code, which is to supply them in Unicode as '\uxxxx' escapes (or, rarely needed except for emojis, '\Uxxxxxxx' escapes).
 If there are any characters not in the current encoding the parser will encode the character string as UTF-8 and mark it as such.
-This applies also to character strings in datasets: they can be prepared using '\uxxxx' escapes or encoded in UTF-8 in a UTF-8 except perhaps some special characters such as backslash and hash which may be taken over for currency symbols.

-locale, or even converted to UTF-8 via iconv().
+This applies also to character strings in datasets: they can be prepared using '\uxxxx' escapes or encoded in UTF-8 in a UTF-8 locale, or even converted to UTF-8 via iconv().
 If you do this, make sure you have 'R (>= 2.10)' (or later) in the 'Depends' field of the DESCRIPTION file.